 Day trip 1: Mesa to Globe/Miami

-Starting from Mesa (home of the Chicago Cubs and Oakland Athletics), this trip takes you through the town of Superior, Arizona, where you can visit the "World's Smallest Museum" and walk among the spring wildflowers in a 400-acre garden dedicated to plants from desert nations.
+Starting from Mesa (home of the Chicago Cubs and Oakland Athletics), this trip takes you through the town of Superior, Arizona, where you can walk among the spring wildflowers in a 400-acre garden dedicated to plants from desert nations.

 Heading east on U.S. Route 60, your first stop is Boyce Thompson Arboretum.
 Lined pathways wind through blooming plants, cacti and trees set amidst the serene mountains of the Sonoran Desert.
 It's a perfect complement to the action of the stadium.